cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Patient imagines bringing the connection to dismissing parts, represented by "devil parts" and the Wise Man.
 * Therapist encourages active engagement with dismissing parts, emphasizing understanding and compassion for their fear and isolation.

-**Key Concepts**:

-* **Limiting beliefs**: The patient's belief that she cannot feel or experience attachment due to past experiences of rejection and harm.
-* **Secure attachment**: A healthy emotional bond between an infant and a caregiver, characterized by feelings of safety, comfort, and connection.
-* **Ideal parents (IPF)**: An imagined figure who provides a secure attachment free from fear and judgment.
-* **Free expression**: Encouraging the child to express whatever they are feeling freely and openly as a way of letting them be themselves.
-* **Active engagement**: Therapist's stance of actively engaging with dismissing parts, bringing the connection to them instead of trying to deny or suppress their feelings.

-### Patient: They are afraid.
-Therapist: Of course they are, but this time they can trust it, because the Wise Man is being is so different . . . he is so

-**Text Summary**:

-* The patient is afraid due to past attachment figures being associated with fear and exploitation, but introduces a new figure, the Wise Man, who is different and offers security and compassion.
+**The patient is afraid due to past attachment figures being associated with fear and exploitation**
+* introduces a new figure, the Wise Man, who is different and offers security and compassion.
 * The therapist positively reframes the patient's fear as longing for attachment and helps them explore their feelings.
 * The patient begins to see proximity-seeking as something positive and starts exhibiting exploratory behavior.
 * The therapist encourages metacognitive awareness of the patient's state of mind and fosters curiosity about their real nature.
 * The patient starts to remember their capacity for innocence and wonder, which was forgotten due to limiting beliefs.
 * The therapist reframes attachment as a normal part of the child's real nature instead of a source of shame.

-* The patient expresses a desire to find the place of no pain with the Wise Man but struggles with limiting beliefs.
+**The patient expresses a desire to find the place of no pain with the Wise Man but struggles with limiting beliefs.**
 * The therapist assures the patient that the security of the connection runs deeper than their limiting beliefs and encourages them to imagine just the right kind of secure relationship for all parts of their mind.
 * During subsequent sessions, the patient forms Internal Parent Figures (IPFs) for various parts of their mind, including Whoopi, Atticus, the Dalai Lama, a Guardian Angel, a Wild Animal Trainer, and Gandhi.
 * The patient begins to develop metacognitive capacity to monitor and modify beliefs about their father's ongoing negative influence.
 * They form a new IPF, the Count of Monte Cristo, to replace the abusive father figure.
 * The patient reports feeling good after forming this new attachment figure and later forms another IPF, a policewoman, to address suicidal thoughts and protect child parts from their father's abuse.

-### Patient: There is a part of me that doesn’t want to live anymore.
-My friend Doris tells them that life is 319 so precious.
-Therapist: Yes, you can fin

-**Text Summary**:

-* The patient is experiencing suicidal thoughts and feels disconnected from life.
+**The patient is experiencing suicidal thoughts and feels disconnected from life.**
 * Doris and the therapist encourage the patient to find value in living and offer support.
 * The patient begins to form an attachment with the therapist through attachment-based treatment.
 * The patient's inner parts, including fearful and resistant ones, start to see the therapist as a secure base.